 Sometimes vestibular neuronitis is used synonymously with viral labyrinthitis.
-However vestibular neuronitis only presents with vertigo, while viral labyrinthitis is also accompanied by tinnitus, hearing loss, or both.
+However vestibular neuronitis manifests only with vertigo, whereas in viral labyrinthitis, tinnitus, hearing loss, or both are also present.

 Although etiology is unclear, a viral cause is suspected.
 Vestibular neuronitis is usually unilateral.

 Symptoms of vestibular neuronitis include a single attack of severe vertigo Dizziness and Vertigo Dizziness is an imprecise term patients often use to describe various related sensations, including Faintness (a feeling of impending syncope) Light-headedness Feeling of imbalance or unsteadiness... read more , with nausea and vomiting and persistent nystagmus Nystagmus Nystagmus is a rhythmic movement of the eyes that can have various causes.
 Vestibular disorders can result in nystagmus because the vestibular system and the oculomotor nuclei are interconnected... read more toward the unaffected side, which lasts 7 to 10 days.
 The nystagmus is unidirectional, horizontal, and spontaneous, with fast-beat oscillations in the direction of the unaffected ear.